satthya/Linux-Troubleshooting-Docs/SH_Access_Issue.md

 	2. Checked the user's last successful login attempt:
 		a. lastlog -u <username>

+  	3. Checked the log file for any error
+   		a. journalctl -u sshd.service

-	3. Verified the user's login information:
+	4. Verified the user's login information:
 		a. getent passwd <username>  or cat /etc/passwd | grep <username>